-Many may be familiar with Article 9 of the UCC (Uniform Commercial Code), which governs secured transactions involving personal property.
+Federal trademark registrations and applications are governed by the Lanham Act.
+The Lanham Act does not cover security interests, requiring individuals to use the state-specific Article 9 of the UCC for guidance.
+Article 9 of the UCC (Uniform Commercial Code), governs secured transactions involving personal property.
 A secured party may protect itself by executing a Security Agreement and filing a Financing Statement with the Secretary of State in which the personal property is located (sometimes in the location of the debtor as well).
-However, perfection of the class of personal property known as general intangibles, which includes such things as goodwill, literary rights, rights to performance, trademarks, copyrights, and patents, raises questions as to whether state law or federal law controls, particularly as it relates to trademarks.
+However, perfection of the class of personal property known as general intangibles, intellectual property such as goodwill, literary rights, rights to performance, trademarks, copyrights and patents) raises questions as to whether state law or federal law applies, particularly as it relates to trademarks.

-Debtors that own trademarks oftentimes seek a loan from an institutional lender (i.e. a bank) or may acquire other kinds of financing (e.g. revenue based financing).
+Debtors that own trademarks often seek a loan from an institutional lender ( bank) or may acquire other kinds of financing (revenue-based financing).
 In any scenario in which the debtor is provided an influx of cash, a creditor typically wants a lien on not only traditional items like equipment and accounts receivable, but it may also want to take a security interest in the debtor’s trademark(s).
 When doing so, the question becomes whether filing pursuant to the UCC is enough or whether the creditor should record its security interest with the United States Patent and Trademark Office (USPTO), via the Electronic Trademark Assignment System (ETAS).
 The easy answer is both, but it is important to understand how a trademark lien may become important.